 - Podcasts and New Media

 - Historic Preservation and Tangible Heritage

-Please submit a 250-word abstract and 200-word biography to Eric Solomon (email@example.com) by December 15, 2021.
-Those selected will be notified by January 5, 2022.
+Please submit a 250-word abstract and 200-word biography to Eric Solomon (email@example.com) by the deadline below.
+Those selected will be notified by June 10, 2022.
 We hope participants will provide a work-in-progress digital project proposal of 500–2,000 words to the organizers by February 1, 2022.
 Following presentation from the seminar roundtable facilitators, selected workshop participants will be asked to share a 5-10-minute version of their project ideas, read and comment upon projects by other participants, and engage in peer review sessions at the workshop.
 Successful proposals may be eligible to appear in a potential digital roundtable publication.